Cornell-GDIAC/VulkanSDL/tutorials/tutorial6/README.md

-Depth Buffering
+Loading Models
 --------

-This code is the depth buffering tutorial from the [Vulkan Tutorial](https://vulkan-tutorial.com).
+This code is the loading models tutorial from the [Vulkan Tutorial](https://vulkan-tutorial.com).
 There are no changes to this tutorial from the original beyond what was necessary for the previous tutorial on texture mapping.

+To build this tutorial, you will first need to compile the shaders in the `assets/shaders` directory using the right script for your platform.
+Then link this tutorial to VulkanSDL using the python script.
+No additional configuration is necessary.

 This code is presented without comments to make it easier to diff against the original.
 People who know me are aware of how painful it is for me to let code